Optical calibration systems of the Pacific Ocean Neutrino Experiment: Directional flasher

 \subsection{Requirements}

-The goals for the directional flashers are to measure optical water properties along the water column and to synchronize instrument timing.
-Secondary calibrations include monitoring optical module and PMT properties in-situ.
-This implies that flashers should ideally illuminate multiple modules along the line to improve measurement statistics and constrain systematic uncertainties.
+The goals for the directional flashers are to perform timing synchronization and measure scattering, absorption, and dispersion properties of the water.
+Secondary calibrations include module efficiency and PMT gain.
+This implies that flashers should ideally illuminate multiple modules along the line to improve statistics and constrain systematic uncertainties.

-We realize this by populating a total of 16 flashers in three orientations within the optical module: 6x up, 6x down, and 4x perpendicular to the line.
+The system distributes a total of 16 flashers in three orientations within each optical module: 6x up, 6x down, and 4x perpendicular to the line.
 Here, "up" refers to flashers pointing toward the ocean surface and "down" toward the seafloor.
-With these orientations, each pair of modules forms a combination of up- and down-facing flashers, allowing cross-calibration of the same intermediate water volume and optical modules, while providing maximum redundancy.
-Furthermore, the intensity ratio measured between such pairs allows assessing biofouling and sedimentation on the glass pressure housing over time, which is expected to be more prominent on the surface-facing side of our instruments.
-Flashers pointing perpendicular to the line can be used for back-scatter measurements with the first line, and for inter-line measurements when multiple lines are deployed.
-P-CALs are equipped with only four directional flashers, as the remaining channels are occupied by the diffuse system (see \cref{sec:pcal}).
-These operate at central wavelengths of \unit[405]{nm} and \unit[450]{nm}, with two pointing up and two pointing down, respectively.
+Flasher wavelengths were selected in the window of water transparency between \unit[$350-520$]{nm}, known from STRAW measurements~\cite{bailly_two-year_2021}.
+With these orientations and spectra, each pair of modules forms a combination of up- and down-facing flashers, allowing cross-calibration of the same intermediate water volume and optical modules, while providing maximum redundancy.
+In addition, the intensity ratio measured between such pairs allows assessing biofouling and sedimentation on the glass pressure housing over time, which is expected to be more prominent on the surface-facing side of the instruments.
+Flashers pointing perpendicular to the line are initially used for back-scatter measurements, and later for inter-line time synchronization.
+P-CALs are only equipped with four directional flashers, two pointing up and two pointing down, operating at central wavelengths of \unit[365]{nm}, \unit[450]{nm} (up and down), and \unit[520]{nm}.
+The remaining flasher channels in the P-CAL are occupied by the diffuse system (see \cref{sec:pcal}).

 A sketch of this layout and wavelength selection for the P-OM is shown in \cref{fig:sketch-flashers}.
 With 18 P-OMs and two P-CALs, this results in a total of 296 directional flashers distributed along the full kilometer of the first P-ONE mooring line.